 Thermoplastics in Transit Interiors – Weighing the Advantages

-Requirements for greater fuel efficiency, the desire of riders for high-quality riding experiences, and the need for enhanced safety have altered mass transportation (mass transit buses, railcars and aerospace) design and manufacturing processes.
+Mass Transportation’s (mass transit buses, railcars and aerospace) design and manufacturing processes have been trending towards requirements for greater fuel efficiency, providing a luxury riding experience, and the need for enhanced safety.
 Using buses as an example, design teams and OEMs have replaced steel and aluminum components with thermoplastics and thermoplastic composite materials.
-Upgrading to thermoplastic components typically results in a 55% weight savings and meets the static loading requirements of the American Public Transportation Association.
-With material options that are industry compliant, rigid, and durable, and a manufacturing process that enhances design capability and lead time, thermoplastics are being used more and more in transportation.
+Upgrading to thermoplastic components on average offers 55% weight savings and meets the static loading requirements of the American Public Transportation Association.
+Thermoplastics are growing in popularity, offering industry focused material options that are rigid, and durable, and a manufacturing process that enhances design capability, lead time, and look and feel.

 Why Reduce Weight?

-Because the mass of any vehicle has a direct relationship to fuel consumption, designers continually seek materials that reduce the overall weight of the passenger buses, railcars, aircraft, and other transportation units.
-Reducing vehicle weight leads to decreased energy consumption, less brake and tire wear, and lowered emissions.
-For example, cutting vehicle weight by 110 pounds reduces 5 g of carbon dioxide emissions per kilometer and increases fuel economy by two percent.
+As more mass equals more fuel consumption, utilizing materials that reduce the overall weight of the passenger buses, railcars, and aircrafts leads to decreased energy consumption, less brake and tire wear, and lowered emissions.
+Cutting vehicle weight by 110 pounds reduces 5 g of carbon dioxide emissions per kilometer and increases fuel economy by two percent.
 (Source: “Vehicle Weight Reduction for Optimal Performance” – DuPont

 Modern transportation vehicles are becoming lightweight and fuel-efficient because of the use of thermoplastics for many interior components.
 Door, wall, and ceiling panels, dashboard surrounds, window masks or shrouds, seatback shells, armrest shells, bulkhead components, luggage racks, and display housings are just a few of the interior components that can be manufactured with the heavy gauge thermoforming process.
 While the materials industry as a whole has focused on lightweight solutions, thermoplastics offer a complete answer through a combination of strength, rigidity, and low density.
 For example, thermoforming produces components that weigh 30% less than comparable components made from fiberglass and 250% less than aluminum components.
 Interior components made from thermoplastics may make up nearly half of the volume of an automobile.
 However, those same, now lightweight components, contribute less than 10 percent to the weight of the vehicle.
 (Source: “A Lighter Future with Thermoplastic Solutions”, Lightweighting World.)